mucahitkarakus/HTML_CSS_House/README.md

 ### At the end of the project, following topics are to be covered;

-- HTML Forms-Input Types
+- HTML Nav Types

-- HTML Form Elements
+- HTML Button Elements

 - CSS Colors-Border Properties